n4rs/swimmingpool-scheduler/README.md

 # Swimming Pool Scheduler for Home Assistant

 This custom integration automates your pool chlorinator and includes a custom Lovelace card to visualize daily runtime based on forecast temperature and UV index.
+This is still work in progress for now.

 ---